 The opossum often gets maligned as being nothing but common vermin that resembles a large rat.
 While the image of the opossum doesn’t help its cause, it is a quite fascinating animal.
-Here are some amazing facts about this creature that might change you from a opossum hater to a opossum fan.
+Here are some amazing facts about this creature that might change you from an opossum hater to an opossum fan.

 First off, it helps to know how the opossum was discovered.
 While the native people in the Americas knew of the animal, it wasn’t until Vincente Yanez Pinzon, who incidentally was the commander of Christopher Columbus’s ship the Nina, came upon an opossum with its young after landing on the coast of Brazil in the late 1400s.
 He took the animal back to Spain and presented it to Queen Isabella and King Ferdinand.

-We must then fast forward over a hundred years to get to the first description of the North American opossum that was written in English by Captain John Smith of the Jamestown colony.
-He named the animal opossum and got it from the Native American word “apasum”, which meant, “white animal”.
+We then have to fast forward over a hundred years to get to the first description of the North American opossum.
+It was written in English by Captain John Smith of the Jamestown colony.
+He named the animal “opossum” and got it from the Native American word “apasum,” which meant “white animal.”

 Jack and Jill Went up a Hill

 An adult male opossum is known as a Jack, an adult female is known as a Jill, and a young opossum in a pouch of either sex is known as a joey (the same for kangaroos).